TheAdamProject/adams/README.md

 Smaller models will be released soon.

-You can also download them by:
-> make download\_models

 It creates a directory *AdamsPreTrainedKerasModels* and a directory for each pre-trained model inside it.
 These directories can be used with the **--config-dir** parameter.

 ### Run a test